petedavis22/Statistical-Arbitrage-Trading-Strategy/README.md

 # Statistical-Arbitrage-Trading-Strategy
-• Worked with a group of five to back-test and develop a statistical arbitrage trading algorithm
-• Found significantly correlated stock pairs and performed Dicky Fuller Test to validate ten significant pairs
-• Trained model on two years of data and generated $105,808 on out-of-sample test of two months
+I worked with a group of five to back-test and develop a statistical arbitrage trading algorithm.
+We found significantly correlated stock pairs and performed Dicky Fuller Test to validate ten significant pairs.
+We trained model on two years of data and generated $105,808 on out-of-sample test of two months.

 We Utilized WRDS database to pull stock data.